Gas leak detection in Canberra

 What Happens If a Leak Is Found?

-If the gas fitter locates a leak, the next step is repair.
-The cost of the repair depends on what is leaking and where it is located.
-Common repairs include:
+Once the gas fitter finds the leak, the next job is the repair.
+What it costs depends on what is leaking and where it sits.
+The common ones:

-- Tightening or replacing a fitting: $80 to $200.
-This is the most common fix, typically at a joint or bayonet connection.
+• Tightening or replacing a fitting runs $80 to $200.
+This is the fix most jobs end at, usually a joint or a bayonet connection.

-- Replacing a section of gas pipe: $200 to $600+.
-If the pipe itself has corroded or cracked, the affected section will need to be cut out and replaced.
+• Replacing a section of gas pipe runs $200 to $600+.
+If the pipe itself has corroded or cracked, that section gets cut out and a new one goes in.

-- Appliance connection repair: $100 to $250.
-If the leak is at the point where a gas appliance connects to the supply line.
+• Repairing an appliance connection runs $100 to $250, where the leak is at the point the appliance joins the supply line.

 After any gas repair, the system must be pressure tested again to confirm the leak has been resolved.
 In the ACT, a licensed gas fitter must also issue a gas compliance certificate to confirm the work meets regulatory standards.
 This certificate is a legal requirement and protects you as the homeowner.